 Passing the Servant Leadership Test

-While business leaders can hold the characteristics identified above and follow the best practices listed, how do they know if they’re truly a servant leader?
+While business leaders can practice the above characteristics, how do they know if they’re truly a servant leader?
 In “The Servant as Leader,” Robert Greenleaf developed a “best test” that helps identify whether or not someone is practicing this leadership style.
 He writes, “Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society; will they benefit, or, at least, not be further deprived?”
 If these three objectives are met, a person is a servant leader.

 Similarly, you will know if someone is a servant leader by the fruit they yield.
 Are they generating positive transformations in employees’ and customers’ lives?
 Do they create change in their community?
 Have those closest to them developed into strong servant leaders, too?
 Good trees produce healthy fruit, whereas bad trees bear rotten or bitter fruit.
 It’s a simple test, but one that will determine the quality of a leader each and every time.